-2.10 The Directive 92/43/EEC on the Conservation of Natural Habitats and Wild Flora and Fauna - the 'Habitats Directive' provides legal protection for habitats and species of European importance.
+- 2.10 The Directive 92/43/EEC on the Conservation of Natural Habitats and Wild Flora and Fauna the 'Habitats Directive' provides legal protection for habitats and species of European importance.
 Article 2 of the Directive requires the maintenance or restoration of habitats and species of interest to the EU in a favourable condition.
-This is implemented through a network of protected areas referred to as Natura 2000 sites.
+This is implemented through a network of protected areas referred to as Natura 2000 sites. - 2.11 Articles 6(3) and 6(4) of the Habitats Directive require an Appropriate Assessment of plans and projects likely to have a significant effect on a European site.
+The requirement for HRA in the UK is set down in the Conservation (Natural Habitats &c) Regulations, 1994 in England and Wales, amended in 2007 and is consolidated into the Conservation of Habitats and Species Regulations 2010 (SI No. 210/490).

-- 2.11 Articles 6(3) and 6(4) of the Habitats Directive require an Appropriate Assessment of plans and projects likely to have a significant effect on a European site.
-The requirement for HRA in the UK is set down in the Conservation (Natural Habitats &c) Regulations, 1994 in England and Wales, amended in 2007 and is consolidated into the Conservation of Habitats and Species Regulations 2010 (SI No. 210/490). - 2.12 A full HRA screening analysis was undertaken on the Core Strategy, including considering the effects of the spatial strategy.
+- 2.12 A full HRA screening analysis was undertaken on the Core Strategy, including considering the effects of the spatial strategy.
 No European Sites lie wholly or partly within Royal Greenwich.
 Two European Sites (Epping Forest and Lee Valley) lie partially within 10 kilometres of the Royal Greenwich boundary. - 2.13 The screening assessment of the Core Strategy did not identify any likely significant adverse effects on any European Site and it was considered that the Core Strategy would not have an adverse impact on the integrity of the two sites.
 Therefore, the Appropriate Assessment stage was not required on the Core Strategy.
-Accordingly, the screening opinion for the Core Strategy is considered sufficient for the Site Allocations Local Plan.
+Nonetheless, for completeness an updated HRA screening analysis has been completed for the Site Allocations and has confirmed that the Appropriate Assessment Stage is not required.